What is a 1098-T Tuition Statement form?

-Books if they are not required for enrollment or attendance at an eligible educational institution
+- Books (not required for enrollment or attendance at an eligible educational institution)

 What do the boxes represent?

 Box 1 Payments Received reflect all payments posted to your student account during the calendar year – January 1 through December 31 regardless of the semester to which those charges apply.
 Please note that Salem State University begins billing students for spring tuition and fees in November/December in advance of the spring semester.
-Example: if you pre-registered for spring semester, any payments made in November/December towards the Spring term will be included in Box 1 of your 2018 1098-T. Box 7 will be checked.
-States “Checked if Box 1 includes amounts for an academic period beginning January – March” Refer to Publication 970 on the IRS website for how to report these amounts.
+Example: if you pre-registered for spring semester, any payments made in November/December towards the Spring term will be included in Box 1 of your 1098-T. Box 7 will be checked if you have any “amounts for an academic period beginning January – March.”
+Refer to Publication 970 on the IRS website for how to report these amounts.